North Pine Presbyterian Church: Heritage listing

-North Pine Presbyterian Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+The North Pine (former) Presbyterian Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The church is one of the few surviving pioneer buildings in the former Pine Rivers Shire.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The church is a good example of an 1880s timber church.

 The place is important because of its aesthetic significance.

 The aesthetic quality of this exposed frame timber church contributes to the townscape of the park.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The church is the oldest extant church in the district.